tethysplatform/tethys/docs/tutorials/secure_map_services.rst

 7. Update Service Parameters
 ============================
 Now that you have data from GRiD displaying on your map in the form of a layer, you may want to change the parameters of the service to display different data.
 You can do this by going into the service settings and manually updating the parameters field.
-But you can also do this in your app dynamically using the ``update_secure_map_service_setting_params()`` method in your app code.
+But you can also do this in your app dynamically using the ``update_secure_map_service_params()`` method in your app code.

 In order to demonstrate how this can be done dynamically in your app, we'll add a form to the app that will allow the user to select which GRiD layer they want to display on the map.
-We'll then use the ``update_secure_map_service_setting_params()`` method to update the parameters of the GRiD service based on the user's selection.
+We'll then use the ``update_secure_map_service_params()`` method to update the parameters of the GRiD service based on the user's selection.

 We'll begin by adding a custom map tab to your MapLayout that will contain this form.
 Open ``home.html`` and add the following code: